Florida Living Trust Lawyers Serving Palm Beach, St. Lucie and Martin Counties

 For couples with taxable estates, the Living Trust can offer additional advantages.
 A Credit Shelter Trust, (also known as the AB Trust or Bypass Trust), allows couples to pass more tax- free money to beneficiaries by taking full advantage of each spouse's estate tax exclusion.
 When the first spouse dies, his or her assets equal to the amount exempt from estate taxes -- currently $5.34 million -- flow into a Credit Shelter Trust.
 The survivor has access to the income from that trust, but not the principal.
 When the survivor dies, the money from the Credit Shelter is not included in the survivor's estate, thereby allowing twice as much money to be passed tax-free to heirs.

-The Successor Trustee
+Choosing Your Successor Trustee

 When you establish a Revocable Trust as part of your estate planning, you (the grantor, also known as the trustor) make yourself the trustee of the assets you place in the trust.
 You are still free to sell, trade and give away the assets as you see fit.
 You may also change the terms of the trust, or revoke it, at any time.
 But once you pass on, the successor trustee(s) you've designated take control of your assets, and distribute them in accordance with the provisions of your trust.